gitseemscool/bareiron-expanded/README.md

-# bareiron
+# bareiron-expanded
-Minimalist Minecraft server for memory-restrictive embedded systems.
+Minimalist Minecraft server for memory-restrictive  systems.
+(I have no idea what i'm doing, this is my first time using github and this managed to be my hyperfixation while learning this)

-The goal of this project is to enable hosting Minecraft servers on very weak devices, such as the ESP32.
-The project's priorities are, in order: **memory usage**, **performance**, and **features**.
-Because of this, compliance with vanilla Minecraft is not guaranteed, nor is it a goal of the project.
+The goal of this project is to enable hosting Minecraft servers on slightly weak devices.
+The project's priorities are, in order: **features**, **performance**, and **memory usage**.
+Because of this, compliance with vanilla Minecraft is not guaranteed, but it will try to be close to

 - Minecraft version: `1.21.8`
-- Protocol version: `772`
+- Protocol version: `77`

-> [!WARNING]
-> Currently, only the vanilla client is officially supported.
-Issues have been reported when using Fabric or similar.
+## Right now, until y'know i actually figure out how to do all this, don't follow the quick start
 ## Quick start
 For PC x86_64 platforms, grab the [latest build binary](https://github.com/p2r3/bareiron/releases/download/latest/bareiron.exe) and run it.
 The file is a [Cosmopolitan polyglot](https://github.com/jart/cosmopolitan), which means it'll run on Windows, Linux, and possibly Mac, despite the file extension.
 Note that the server's default settings cannot be reconfigured without compiling from source.